 A recent entrant into the Indian premium haircare market, Aveda is rooted in Ayurveda, and features natural, sustainable ingredients that are good for the hair and for the environment.
-This month, the label launched three new collections – Cherry Almond, Shampure, and Rosemary Mint.
+The label’s most popular three new collections – Cherry Almond, Shampure, and Rosemary Mint are already a hit and now, the Sap Moss range is getting everyone curious.
 The good thing about them is that they are sustainably sourced, come with 100 percent Post Consumer Recycled PET packaging, and micellar technology to remove oil build-up leading to fewer hair washes.
 The label has also partnered with charity:water, an organisation that strives to provide clean water to communities in India, Nepal, Madagascar, and Ethiopia (the brand has supported clean water initiatives since 1999).
 A veteran in environmental responsibility, their annual Earth Month campaigns have raised over $60 million for environmental causes around the world.

 Kiehl’s has supported initiatives to protect our environment by reducing plastic waste with their Recycle and Be Rewarded Campaign.
 On returning two empty bottles, you are eligible to get a travel size sample; returning four more bottles entitles you to get a Kiehl’s Lip Balm #1; and return of 10 bottles entitles you to a full-size product valued at up to of Rs 1,400.

 The label also maximises the post-consumer recycled materials in their packaging, even going as far as to give reusable tote bags to customers while they shop.
 That, apart from working with sustainably-sourced and fairly traded ingredients whenever possible.